 Driverless car prototypes by both leaders are racking up millions of miles in ‘real-road’ time, testing the cars in designated areas of Arizona and San Francisco.
 Cruise has even laid on a ‘Robo-Car’ service for a select number of their employees, who have access to their fleet of modified Chevrolet Bolt EV’s.
 The cars are equipped with sensors, self-driving computers and software, and all cars also have a safety driver in place behind the wheel for testing.

 Cruise’s CEO, Kyle Vogt explains his risky decision to carry out a lot of his vehicle testing on San Francisco’s busy city roads; ‘While it seems crazy to test in an absurdly complex place like San Francisco, it’s absolutely necessary.
 We believe it’s the fastest way to achieve the level of performance and reliability needed to deploy self-driving cars at scale in a sustainable way, and that’s the only thing that matters.‘

 Are these prototypes safe?

-Will we see autonomous vehicles on our roads anytime soon? – Yes.
+Will we see autonomous vehicles on our roads in the next 5 years? – Yes.
 Will they actually be fully ‘driverless’? – Not likely. – Tweet This

 To check out one of Cruise’s AV’s in action, driving the San Francisco’s streets at night click here.
 See if you can spot the furry pedestrian scurrying across the road at 6.20.